 If I spent four hours with a lawyer at $300/hour, and the first three were devoted to educating me, I'd feel like $900 was largely wasted because that information could have been obtained otherwise for far less, if not zero cost.

-As FMC GC Jeffrey Carr is so often quoted, legal practice consists of four buckets:
+As FMC GC Jeffrey Carr was so often quoted, legal practice consists of four buckets:

 He argues that only the first two have sufficient economic value to justify paying an expert.
 The others are now readily available online, usually for free.